 More details about my collaboration with Freddie can be found in a piece I wrote for Bookbrunch, which can be read here.

 * Freddie had already been working on his memoirs for some twenty years before I came on the scene.
-But "The blog post which proved an inadvertent calling card and provided a boot up the jacksie" didn't have the same ring.
+But "The blog post which proved an inadvertent calling card and provided a boot up the jacksie for its subject" did not, I felt, have quite the same ring.